A growing community

 Going your own way

-So, whether you’re dealing with mud, roots, potholed trails or all of the above, you can trust that you have a bike which will cope just as well as it does on the road.
-This gives you the flexibility to mix things up and to hide from the wind.
+So, whether you’re dealing with mud, roots, potholed trails or all of the above, trust that you can do it all with just one bike which copes as well off the beaten track as it does on the road.
+This gives you the flexibility to mix things up and hide from the wind.
 If you want a machine that will allow you to be adventurous and go just about anywhere, with a gravel bike—you’re likely to have found a friend.